idia640/presentations/week04/PITCHME.md

 <img src="images/dist-rods-cones-retina.png" align="center" height="80%" width="80%">

 Note:

+This diagram shows the distribution of rods and cones in the human retina.
+Cones are centered at the fovea, while rods occur throughout the retina.

  Different types of photoreceptors contain different kinds of photopigment -- the main kinds are known as rods and cones.
 Rod cells are much more numerous except for in the area of the fovea (center of the macula lutea).
 Rods are more sensitive than cones and we rely on them when there is little light.
 Cones, on the other hand, enable us to see distinguish color.